 Experimental at its core, Similar and Different showcases the outstanding musicianship of two young Seoul-based musicians, Ha Suyean and Hwang Hyeyoung, who play the gayageum and the geomungo respectively, two of the most popular of Korean traditional instruments.
 It’s easy to lose yourself in these almost otherworldly trance-like compositions, which are both melodic and minimalistic at the same time, in the case of the opening few moments of “Dasreum”, nothing more than a few seemingly random yet evocative sounds, which appear to explore the textures of both instruments, where the physical body of each becomes just as important as the strings attached.
 There’s certainly a dialogue between the two instruments, each speaking fluently, at times in a call and response manner, each instrument testing one another through their sonic responses.
 It’s almost like eavesdropping on a private conversation.
 Performing since childhood, Suyean and Hyeyoung have taken their music beyond their respective instruments’ melodic and harmonic capabilities to create something ethereal, exciting and ultimately inspiring.

-The Waves is included on this week’s Vaults radio.
+The Waves is included on this week’s Northern Sky Vaults Radio Show.

 Nick March – Swing Your Partner | Self Release